 WITHDRAWING MONEY: The rules and procedures for taking money out of a limited company allow 4 different methods.
 The reason for withdrawing cash, and the amount, determines how you take money out.

-How to Run a Limited Company Guide for the United Kingdom
+How to Run a Limited Company: A Guide for United Kingdom